After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 Contact us

-Are you planning a voice-over project in the DACH region or internationally? vox‑over.de provides support with casting, costing, and production—with transparent budgets and efficient workflows.
+Are you planning a voice-over project in the DACH region or internationally? vox-over.de provides support with casting, budgeting, and production—with transparent cost structures and efficient workflows.

 Sources